sitrismart/ia04-react-authentication/README.md

 ### ☁️ Deployment Guide

 This repository is a monorepo that contains both `backend/` and `frontend/`.
 Push the single repository to GitHub (for example `sitrismart/ia04-react-authentication`).
 When you create services on hosting platforms, point the service to the repository and set the project Root / Root Directory to the appropriate subfolder (`backend` for the API, `frontend` for the web app).
-If the platform doesn't support selecting a root directory, you can use prefix install/start commands shown below.

 🔹 **Deploy Backend (Render)**
 - Push this repository to GitHub and connect the repo in Render.